loopwerk/loopwerk.io/README.md

 ## License
 This code is made publicly available to get ideas on how to create a site using [Saga](https://github.com/loopwerk/Saga), but the design and content are NOT available to copy to your site.
 Or in more technical terms:

 The source code of this website is licensed under the MIT License.
 However, this license explicitly excludes the design, visual elements, and written content of the website.
-The design, layout, and content, including text, images, and graphics, are copyright notice may not be copied, reproduced, or distributed without prior permission.
+The design, layout, css, and content, including text, images, and other graphics, may not be copied, reproduced, or distributed without prior permission.